Republished with updates till July 2018

 The ratio in the above decision shall also be equally applicable to section 54EC and 54F.

-Exemption allowed where investment was made after 6 months due to non availability of bonds:
+The exemption allowed where investment was made after 6 months due to non-availability of bonds: